-- 1. Identify assessment tools to measure student improvement that are data driven. - 2.
+- 1. Identify assessment tools that are data-driven and evidence-based to measure student improvement. - 2.
 Establish the baseline from current assessments. - 3.
 Define the assessment goal and a timeline to reach it. - 4.
 Include in the plan how progress will be tracked and complete the required mid-year and final reports. - 5.
 Present regular progress reports to the school community council.